dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 Crucially, we don't render this id field as a form field.
 So, when the form is submitted, if we didn't have the SHtml.hidden field, the event instance on which the other field closures are operating will have been newly created for the POST operation, so will not have had the id set.
-Thus if the save were to be called on this event instance, a duplicate record will be written to the database for this event instance.
+Thus if the save were to be called on this event instance, a duplicate record will be written to the database.

 ## View
 The viewevent.html template: